dinahimed1/PexelsAPI-PhotoSearchApp/README.md

 ### Something to work on :
-* Pagination for curated photos instead of the Search More button; allow users to go forward and bacward 10 photos at a time
+* Pagination for curated photos instead of the Search More button; allow users to go forward and backward 10 photos at a time